Have you ever tried to make a withdrawal or transaction and suddenly found that you had a blocked account?

 You may find yourself with a blocked account for one of many reasons.
 Some of these include having bank activity that has been flagged as suspicious, being involved in a lawsuit, having unidentified third-party transfers, and more.

 Unfortunately, a blocked account can happen without any notice.
-This can be especially frustrating if you took the time to find a bank offering higher interest rates, just to have the account closed.
+This can be especially frustrating if you took the time to find a bank offering incentives like higher interest rates, just to have the account closed.
 That said, you can avoid this happening to you by taking the right precautions and knowing which steps to take to get it resolved as quickly as possible.
 More on this below.

 In this article, we’ll discuss the steps you should take to re-activate your account if it ever does become blocked.
 We’ll also share the many reasons why blocked accounts happen and what restrictions may apply.